 During September 1994, the Committee applied to the Internal Revenue Service, requesting determination as a non-profit, tax exempt corporation under regulation 501 (c) 3.
 This status was granted on October 10, 1994.

 The Board of Directors drew up plans for fundraising activities in 1996, which included the sale of items such as caps, coffee cups, bumper stickers, lapel pins, and plaques to individuals and corporations.
 Other forms of fundraising included a food booth at the Tri-State Fair, golf tournaments, casino nights, and a booth at the local Texas Indian Inter-Tribal Organization Pow-Wow every year.
 Although the events were profitable, they were not generating the funds needs for the project.
 The objective of the TPWMFI Board had always been to raise the needed funds for the granite part of the Memorial only.
 The remainder of the project was to be funded by donations from the community.

-On Memorial Day May 30, 2000, the descriptive monolith for all the conflicts were dedicated.
+On Memorial Day May 30, 2000, the descriptive monoliths for all the wars were dedicated.
 The dedication of the tablets naming those killed or missing in action in Korea, Viet Nam, and the Persian Gulf was dedicated on Veterans Day, November 11, 2000.

 In November 2001, an anonymous donation of $83,000 allowed for completion of the plans set out in the initial project.
 On Memorial Day May 30, 2002, the monolith tablets honoring those killed or missing in action during World War I and World War II were dedicated.
 At the same time, a tablet was dedicated honoring students killed or missing in action who attended West Texas A&M University from its inception in 1910.